pidg3/f21ca-group8/README.md

 ## How to connect a RASA bot to the GUI

+!Be aware when copying commands it can cause errors so try typing them if its acting strange!

 1. Spin up your RASA bot.
 This is achieved with 2 seperate command line prompts running your version of the alana environment eg `conda activate alana`.
 The first running `rasa run actions` then once it says its running, in the other window run `rasa run --enable-api` - Note the port it is exposed on (this is normally localhost:5005).
 2. In a third command line window, navigate to where your ngrok program file is located and expose the RASA bot via nGrok: `ngrok http [rasa port]`, i.e. `ngrok http 5005` if the port follows the above pattern.
 Note
 3. In a forth window, tell the app the ngrok URL for the GLUE bot is via cUrl: `curl -X POST --header "Content-Type: application/json" --data '{"externalBotUrl":"[URL]"}' http://glue-middleware.eu-west-2.elasticbeanstalk.com/setExternalBotUrl` - note you should use the HTTP ngrok URL for this (not the HTTPS).